phpredis/phpredis/cluster.markdown

 On construction, the RedisCluster class will iterate over the provided seed nodes until it can attain a connection to the cluster and run CLUSTER SLOTS to map every node in the cluster locally.
 Once the keyspace is mapped, RedisCluster will only connect to nodes when it needs to (e.g. you're getting a key that we believe is on that node.)

 ## Slot caching
-Each time the a `RedisCluster` class is constructed from scratch, phpredis needs to execute a `CLUSTER SLOTS` command to map the keyspace.
+Each time that a `RedisCluster` class is constructed from scratch, phpredis needs to execute a `CLUSTER SLOTS` command to map the keyspace.
 Although this isn't an expensive command, it does require a round trip for each newly created object, which is inefficient.
 Starting from PhpRedis 5.0.0 these slots can be cached by setting `redis.clusters.cache_slots = 1` in `php.ini`.

 ## Timeouts
 Because Redis cluster is intended to provide high availability, timeouts do not work in the same way they do in normal socket communication.
 It's fully possible to have a timeout or even exception on a given socket (say in the case that a master node has failed), and continue to serve the request if and when a slave can be promoted as the new master.